-What is a WMS?
+What is WMS?
 A warehouse management system, or WMS, is a software platform that takes over and automates internal warehouse logistics to make intelligent, real-time decisions that direct your worker movements through the warehouse with maximum efficiency.
-Research from ARC Advisory Group indicates that WMS solutions can “provide the single best solution for reducing the cost associated with distribution while simultaneously improving service.”
+Research from the ARC Advisory Group indicates that WMS solutions can “provide the single best solution for reducing the cost associated with distribution while simultaneously improving service.”

 Like inventory management software, a WMS helps you control and track the movement of materials in your warehouse or distribution center, but with far more functionality and operational flexibility.
 Unlike inventory control applications, true WMS software provides a higher level of control and resource utilization for product movement and storage in and around your warehouse and DC facilities.

 The first WMS were computer applications that provided simple storage and location functions.
 Since the early days of WMS, these programs have evolved significantly into either standalone applications or as an extension of your Enterprise Resource Planning (ERP) system that communicates with your database and other warehouse technologies, such as mobile devices, RFID tags and robotics.

 The modern WMS has evolved out of the realization that warehouse employees spend a significant chunk of their time walking around.
 Picker Larry may spend 60% or more of his time trying to locate items—and that’s just one task.
 Your warehouse team also wastes time commuting to-and-from locations during receiving, putaway, restocking/replenishing, and while loading trucks and fulfilling orders.

 Add to this daily maintenance tasks, such as trying to find room for incoming product, shifting stock around, and cleaning or reorganizing, and it becomes clear how many opportunities there are to lose out on productivity.